Image Courtesy: premierwoodworksllc.com

 Even though your braids should be small, they shouldn’t be too tight or applied too close to your hairline.
-Try leave as much hair around the edges as you can.
+Try to leave as much hair around the edges as you can.
 This will save you a whole lot of pain and protect those little hairs from being pulled out.

 7. Go for a cut you love